← Blog

 Use bfloat16

-TPUs natively support bfloat16, a 16-bit floating point format that maintains the dynamic range of float32 while using half the memory:
+TPUs natively support bfloat16, maintaining the dynamic range of float32 while using half the memory:

 tf.keras.mixed_precision.set_global_policy('mixed_bfloat16')